rayko/gnip_api/README.md

   config.logger = Logger.new('myLog.log') # You can also provide a custom logger
-  config.source = 'twitter' # General source, if none defined when quering, this will be used config.label = 'mystream' # General stream label, if none defined when quering, this will be used end
+  config.source = 'twitter' # General source, if none defined when quering, this will be used config.label = 'mystream' # General stream label, if none defined when quering, this will be used config.request_timeout = 120 # Default time out on all requests, defaults to 60 end
 ```